Personal profile

 Biography

-Selena Nemorin is a lecturer at Monash University.
-Her research interests include digital sociology, critical theories of technology, surveillance & society, human-robot interactions, and Maker education.
-She has worked previously on research projects exploring educational equity and inclusion, the experiences of internationally educated female teachers and their integration into K-12 schools, as well as human rights policies and procedures in post-secondary institutions.
+Selena Nemorin is a senior lecturer and researcher in the Faculty of Education at Monash University.
+Her research interests include digital sociology, critical theories of technology, surveillance and society, and human-machine interactions.
+She is responsible for leading and teaching educational technology units in both the undergraduate and postgraduate environment.
+Selena is currently working on a research project examining how young people use and understand AI technologies in Global South settings.
+She has also worked on research projects exploring digital schools, educational equity and inclusion, the experiences of internationally educated female teachers and their integration into K-12 schools, as well as human rights policies and procedures in post-secondary institutions.

 Education/Academic qualification